hellosagar/hellosagar/README.md

 ## 🧐 About
 - 🔭 I’m currently working on Adjust SDK
-- 🌱 I’m currently learning Unit Testing
+- 🌱 I’m currently learning Property based testing
 - 👯 I’m AWS Amplify Contributor
 - 🤔 I’m looking for help with Data Structure and Algorithm
 - 💬 Ask me about Android App Development or any tech related stuff